kadas-albireo/kadas-albireo.github.io/manual-new/en/view.md

 ## <a name="sec1"></a>New map window

-The **_New map window_** function opens up additional map views.
+The **_New map window_** function opens up secondary map views.
 These can be placed anywhere within the main window or decoupled from it by dragging the title bar.

 In the subwindow views, you can enable and disable layers independently from the main view.
 The visible extent can be controlled independently of the main view or synchronized by toggling the lock icon in the title bar of the subwindow.

-In map window only the navigation tool is available, all other tools can only be used in the main view.
+In secondary map views, only the navigation tool is available, all other tools can only be used in the main view.

 The title of the subwindow can be changed if necessary.